 - Local Culture and Music – could be introductions to the festivals of another community/religion

-- Expose/video raids – such as short clips of closed government health services followed by an on-the-fly interview with the concerned government officials
+- Video raids – such as short clips of closed government health services followed by an on-the-fly interview with the concerned government officials

-- Editorial – where the organization and the reporters take their stand-for-change on the issue and give follow up action points
+- Editorial – where the organization and the reporters give their analysis on the problem and why it exists and what should be done

-- Local humour/jokes/skits – because we need to make people laugh!
+- Local humor/jokes/skits – because we need to make people laugh!

 - Calls to Action – each film ends with a concrete call to action, decided as part of a local advocacy campaign – that the community can undertake.
 The ‘call to action’ is the focus of the post-screening discussion.